EmanueleRsp/CookingWiki-Application-in-Java/README.md

 ## How to run the application

 You can download the latest zip file released from [here](https://github.com/EmanueleRsp/CookingWiki-Application-in-Java/releases).

-It includes both client and server zip files.
+The release includes both client and server _zip files_: **import** them in your favourite IDE (such as _Apache NetBeans IDE_).

 The application uses a DBMS MySQL database to store data, so you need to **install** it on your machine if you don't have it yet.
 You can find the installation guide [here](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/).

-Then, the project database connection is configured as follows:
+The project **database connection** is configured as follows:
 ```java

 // Database connection parameters